Abdul-Majeed2006/intro_to_pygame/README.md

 #### Phase 2: Advanced Labs (For Later)

+> [!NOTE]
+> **Advanced material will be introduced after you master Chapters 1–4.**
+> Don't rush into these until you've cleared the project-self-contained fundamentals.
+Beginners often quit because they try to tackle sockets and threading before mastering the game loop.
+Stay focused!

 Exploration into specialized game dev domains once you've cleared Phase 1.

 - **[Networking](./Advanced_Archive/networking/)**